 7 Important elements of the good life

-So what are some of the necessary elements of the good life?
-Well the qualifier is that they all must contribute to our sense of joy and purpose in a meaningful way.
+So what are some of the necessary elements of a good life that is also a happy life?
+Well the qualifier is that they all must contribute to our sense of happiness and purpose in a meaningful way.
 To truly be the good life, our life must satisfy our most intrinsic needs.
 Let’s consider what some of those essentials might include in no particular order..

 1. Meaningful Productivity.
 We have a built in desire to be productive in a meaningful way.
 Yes, a good life includes time for relaxation and reflection, but it is not centered around those things.
 The things we do on vacation are very enjoyable, but doing them full time is not the key to a good life.
 Life needs balance, and productivity gives us a sense of accomplishment and value that we can’t get from laying on the beach for months on end.

 3. Spiritual Awareness.
 Whether we recognize it or not, each of us has a spiritual need.
-In his Sermon on the Mount, Jesus’ first words were “happy are those conscious of their spiritual need.”
-How can being aware of a need make you happy?
-Only those conscious that they have a need will take the necessary steps to fill it.
-Wanting to satisfy a need moves us to take action in that direction.
-The happiness comes from finding a way to fill the spiritual void.
+But only those who are actually conscious that they have this need will take the necessary steps to fill it.
+Recognizing that we have a need is what motivates to us to search for a way to enrich our life by satisfying that need.
+We couldn’t really call it a good life if it wasn’t also a happy life and a big part of happiness comes from finding a way to fill the spiritual void.

 5. Stay Healthy.
 Never take your health for granted.
 The quality of your life will suffer dramatically if you lose your health.
 Always give adequate attention to your physical self.
 That means getting regular exercise and quality nutrition.
 It also means maintaining a reasonable approach to things like alcohol and caffeine.
 Remember, balance is a common denominator here.
 Overindulgence of food and or alcohol can quickly destroy the quality of your life, so be reasonable.